Constellation diagram: Interpretation

 The number of constellation points in a diagram gives the size of the "alphabet" of symbols that can be transmitted by each sample, and so determines the number of bits transmitted per sample.
 It is usually a power of 2.
-A diagram with four points, for example, represents a modulation scheme that can separately encode all 4 combinations of two bits: 00, 01, 10, and 11, and so can transmit two bits per sample.
-Thus in general a modulation with $N$ constellation points transmits $\log_2 N$ bits per sample.
+A diagram with four points, for example, represents a modulation scheme that can separately encode all 4 combinations of two bits: 00, 01, 10, and 11, and so can transmit two bits per symbol.
+Thus in general a modulation with $N$ constellation points transmits $\log_2 N$ bits per symbol.

 After passing through the communication channel the signal is decoded by a demodulator.
 The function of the demodulator is to classify each sample as a symbol.
 The set of sample values which the demodulator classifies as a given symbol can be represented by a region in the plane drawn around each constellation point.
 If noise causes the point representing a sample to stray into the region representing another symbol, the demodulator will misidentify that sample as the other symbol, resulting in a symbol error.
 Most demodulators choose, as its estimate of what was actually transmitted, the constellation point which is closest (in a Euclidean distance sense) to that of the received sample; this is called maximum likelihood detection.
 On the constellation diagram these detection regions can be easily represented by dividing the plane by lines equidistant from each adjacent pair of points.

 One half the distance between each pair of neighboring points is the amplitude of additive noise or distortion required to cause one of the points to be misidentified as the other, and thus cause a symbol error.
 Therefore, the further the points are separated from one another, the greater the noise immunity of the modulation.
 Practical modulation systems are designed to maximize the minimum noise needed to cause a symbol error; on the constellation diagram this means that the distance between each pair of adjacent points is equal.

 The received signal quality can be analyzed by displaying the constellation diagram of the signal at the receiver on a vector signal analyzer.
 Some types of distortion show up as characteristic patterns on the diagram: